Monday 17th – Wednesday 19th April 2017

 From Fassbenders at Gendarmenmarkt, we hopped back on the U Bahn and headed the short way to Alexanderplatz for the Easter market being held there – which we made it to after losing a sales guy who was trying to coax us into going base jumping from one of the nearby buildings.
-I am terrified of heights but also kinda stubborn so if any of my family were up for it then I would have gone along but thankfully they didn’t so I was spared.
+I am terrified of heights but also kinda stubborn so if any of my family bad been up for it then I would have been right up there with them but they didn’t so I was spared.
 I’m not sure if I am thankful about that or not.

 We ended up in Hackesche Höfe – a series of courtyards, surrounded by lots of art nouveau architecture.
-I started getting flashbacks of the Alternative Berlin street art free walking tour I had done a few years ago where I’d learnt about some of the local street art.
-I’d definitely come to the area and found a courtyard like these but covered in street art – I just couldn’t remember where it was exactly.
+I started getting flashbacks of the Alternative Berlin free walking tour I had done a few years ago where I’d learnt about some of the local street art.
+I’d definitely come to the area then and found a courtyard like these but covered in street art – I just couldn’t remember where it was exactly.
 After voicing these memories, my Dad recognised the description so off we went again.

 A bit further up Rosenthaler Strasse, we found the graffiti courtyard, which is surrounded by bars and exhibition spaces.
 One of these spaces was the Museum Blindenwerkstatt Otto Weidt – i.e. Otto Weidt’s workshop for the blind.
 During the Second World War, Otto Weidt employed several Jews, who were mainly blind and deaf, in his workshop, making brooms and brushes and he tried to protect them.
 This museum tells his story as well as those of the people he was able to help save and those of the people he could not.
 The museum is free and, since it is a bit off the beaten track, it was relatively quiet.

 Since the museum is only small, it wasn’t too long before we were back outside again.
 We had planned to go to the Berliner Dom (cathedral) and actually go inside (we’d all only see it from the outside before) however on arrival we realised you had to pay to get in.
 It was only €7 (or €5 for a student like me) but since it was only me and my Mum who were particularly fussed we decided to come back another day.
-By this point it was late and we wouldn’t have long and if we came back we could spend some time taking in the view from the dome at the top.
+By this point it was late in the day and we wouldn’t have had long.
+If we came back another time we could spend some time taking in the view from the dome at the top.

 We popped back to the flat before heading out again in the direction of Mitte.
 This time we were off to Rosa Luxemburg Platz so that we could go to Cecconi’s in the Soho House for dinner.
 I’d been before with my Dad and we loved it.
 I know he’s recommended it several people since.
 I know because he always forgets the name of the place and messages me to ask.
 He should probably start charging the place commission.
 Cecconi’s is the place that serves tonnarelli cacio and pepe (which at €12 is considerably cheaper than some of the other meals on the menu), which involves pasta being presented to you INSIDE a wheel of cheese.
-It is then swooshed around the cheese wheel so that the sauce gets super cheesy then served up with pepper.
+It is then swooshed around the cheese wheel so that the sauce gets super cheesy and then served up with pepper.